 The tracking protection can be disabled, if it contradicts requirements of a particular system (for example turning into high capacitive load where rising slew rate is not important).
-It can be disabled in the dPOL Configure Fault window or directly via the IC bus by writing into the PC1 register.
+It can be disabled in the dPOL Configure Fault window or directly via the I2C bus by writing into the PC1 register.

-6.5.3 Faults and Margining
+5.5.3.
+Faults and Margining

 As noted earlier, UV and OV protection settings are a percentage of Vout.
 As Vout ramps between nominal, low or high margin values, UVP and OVP limits adjust accordingly.
 This is illustrated in Figure 32.
-The middle Vo (Vout) level is the result of a Low Margining command.
-Note that Tracking is not re-enabled during changes to Vout from margining command.
-It shuts off when PG is asserted.
+The middle plot of Vo (Vout) level is the result of a Low Margining command.
+Note that Tracking is not re-enabled during changes to Vout from margining commands.